coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 1. Access the [Amazon Redshift query editor](https://console.aws.amazon.com/sqlworkbench/home#/client).

-1. In the tree-view pane, navigate to external databases under the `awsdatacatalog` schema.
+1. In the tree-view pane, expand `external databases` and the `awsdatacatalog` schema.
 Notice the Data Catalog databases and tables like `syntheticgeneraldata` and `policydata`.

 1. If you see the error, `The current user is not authenticated with IAM credentials`, edit the connection by clicking the vertical ellipsis next to the Amazon Redshift connection.